spf125/spf125.github.io/README.md

 #### API with Graphic

 Similar to the joke of the day, this API is also implemented with JQuery.
-However, since my access to `https://xkcd.com/info.0.json` is blocked CORs, I have to use a CORS proxy, `https://api.allorigins.win/get?url=`, to send the request.
+However, since my access to `https://xkcd.com/info.0.json` is blocked CORs, I had to use an external tool, `https://api.allorigins.win/get?url=`, to pull the contents from the API.

 ### JavaScript Cookies

+To implement JavaScript cookies, I had to create three functions: `SetCookie()`, `GetCookie()`, and `CheckCookie()`.
+The `SetCookie()` function creates a cookie with a given name, value, and days until it expires.
+The `GetCookie()` function either returns blank or the value of the cookie given the cookie's name.
+Then, `CheckCookie()` has the logic to check if a user has visited the website or not, displaying the correct message to the HTML.
+For displaying the cookie, I chose to make it a banner that extends from the top of the screen using HTML and CSS with a button to close the banner.